-early 14c., "one who holds an office" (originally a high office), from Old French oficier "officer, official" (early 14c.), from Medieval Latin officarius "an officer," from Latin officium "a service, a duty" (see office).
+early 14c., "one who holds an official post, one entrusted with a responsibility or share of the management of some undertaking" (originally a high office), from Old French oficier "officer, official" (early 14c., Modern French officier), from Medieval Latin officiarius "an officer," from Latin officium "a service, a duty" (see office).

 In Middle English also "a servant, a retainer of a great household; an official at court" (late 14c.).
 From late 14c. as "a military retainer," but the modern military sense of "one who holds a commission in the army or navy" is from 1560s.
 Applied to petty officials of justice from 16c.; U.S. use in reference to policemen is from 1880s.